Just-In-Time Analytics, Semantic Binding, and the Rise of Virtual Knowledge Graph

 ORDER BY DESC(?revenue)

-The graph that results is a set of summary nodes — note that these nodes never existed as rows anywhere; they are materialized by the binding at query time:
+The result is a set of summary nodes that never existed as rows — they are materialized by the binding at query time:

-The aggregation binding is how you give a name and an identity to something that is fundamentally a computation.
-The grain is a deliberate modeling choice baked into the GROUP BY.
+The aggregation binding gives a name and identity to something that is fundamentally a computation; the grain is a deliberate choice baked into the GROUP BY.

 A.3 — Filtered bindings (one table → several subclasses)

 A single physical table can back several ontological classes, each defined by a filter.
-This is the role-filtered pattern from Section 3’s binding-strategy table, made concrete.
 The employees table has a role column; rather than expose role as a raw property, we promote the distinction into class membership.

 # Both classes draw from the SAME employees table, differing only by filter.